brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The capability to automatically perform mathematical differentiation (autodiff) of a complex function with respect to its parameters is essential to machine learning libraries: for example Google's TensorFlow, Meta's PyTorch, [JAX](https://jax.dev), the emergent Apple's [MLX](https://mlx-framework.org), and [micrograd](https://github.com/brief-ds/micrograd) developed by us Brief Solutions Ltd.

 ## micrograd autodiff library
+Our repository is at [https://github.com/brief-ds/micrograd](https://github.com/brief-ds/micrograd).
+The README serves as the self-sufficient documentation.

 micrograd was started by Andrej Karpathy.
-Initially [it](https://github.com/karpathy/micrograd) worked only on scalar values.
+[The initial version](https://github.com/brief-ds/micrograd/tree/scalar), now the code under tag `scalar`, works only on scalar values.
 We extended it to work with vectors, including matrices (2-dimensional) and arbitrary-dimensional tensors.
-The repository is at [https://github.com/brief-ds/micrograd](https://github.com/brief-ds/micrograd).
-Its README would serve as the self-sufficient documentation.

 ### The philosophy of micrograd
 micrograd separates the symbolic differentiation and numerical calculation: